andreasmuelder/statecharts.online/chapters/09-summary-and-next-steps.md

 - **Chapter 7: Code Implementation Strategies**
   You learned how to implement statemachines in code with different implementation strategies and common frameworks.

+- **Chapter 8: Tools and Frameworks**
+  You explored practical libraries, engines, and modeling tools, with criteria to choose the right one.

 ---

 ## Why This Matters

-Statecharts aren't just an academic tool — they're practical, scalable, and designed to make complex behavior **easier to understand** and **easier to build**.
+Statecharts aren't just an academic tool — they're practical, scalable, and designed to make complex behavior easier to understand and easier to build.

 Used correctly, they help you:
 - Make requirements visual and precise